Welcome to DataWA

 Coordinate work with your data publisher to ensure your data is well described, has supporting collateral, and that you’re available to answer queries about the use, history, and provenance from users of the data.
 Where access to data is restricted, you may also be asked to provide input on requests for access from other organisations or individuals who wish to make use of your data.

-- Guide to identifying and preparing data for release
+- Guide and checklist to identifying and preparing data for release

 - Whole of Government Open Data Policy